clintonskitson/rexray/.docs/user-guide/ec2.md

 [goamz project](https://github.com/mitchellh/goamz).

 ## Configuration
-The following is an example configuration of the AWS EC2 driver.
+The following are all of the parameters for the `AWS EC2` driver in YAML.

 ```yaml
 aws: